huangziye/base/instruction.md

-- Common dialog
+- Base dialog

 usage

 It is a abstract base class.
-Custom dialogs are inherited from CommonDialog  and override method.
+Custom dialogs are inherited from BaseDialog  and override method.

-- Inherited from `CommonDialog`
+- Inherited from `BaseDialog`
 - Override method
 - Show dialog `new XXXDialog().show(getSupportFragmentManager(),"dialog");`